The HistoryAccess.com Interview:

 A. This actually happened in 1962 when I was 20 years old.
 I was an undergraduate at UC Berkeley doing a year abroad at the University of Bordeaux.
 I was very much opposed to the history that I was taught in high school, which was Cold War history, and didn’t have any black people in it, didn’t have any examination of segregation, didn’t have any discussion of civil rights.
 It just seemed so (pause) – well, it seemed like a pack of lies.
 So I wasn’t interested in that.
 I did anthropology at Berkeley.
 Then I discovered medieval history at the University of Bordeaux.
 The first history topic that caught my interest was the Hundred Years’ War.
 My honors thesis at Cal was in medieval art history, building on Bordeaux rather than my work in anthropology.

-Q. After you graduated from Berkeley in 1964 you spent time in Ghana.
+Q. After you graduated from Cal in 1964 you spent time in Ghana.
 You’ve written of the importance to your development of being overseas for a significant part of your young life.

 A. This was the Ghana of Kwame Nkrumah.
 His dream was of African unity and African socialism: sort of power to the people.
 I joined my parents in Ghana to help make the African revolution.
 And there I started my graduate work in pre-colonial African history.
 So my master’s degree from UCLA is in African history.
 A coup d’etat occurred while we were there, and we left.